rmja/drone-stm32f4-hal/README.md

 ```

 A feature maps to a peripheral driver.
 There are the following low-level drivers:
-* `dma` Dma primitives for uniform configuration across other, dma-dependent drivers.
+* `rcc` Type safe clock configuration model, and a rcc, pwr, and flash driver.
 * `gpio` Type safe pin-setup configuration primitives.
-* `rcc` Type safe clock configuration model, and a rcc, pwr, and flash driver.
+* `dma` Dma primitives for uniform configuration across other, dma-dependent drivers.

-The low-level drivers are dependencies of these  drivers:
+There are the following more high-level drivers:

 * `spi` Dma driven, future based spi driver.
 * `uart` Dma driven, future based uart driver.